nasa/TrickHLA/README.md

 ## Installing, Building, and Running:

 These instructions will walk you through the process of installing TrickHLA on your computer.
-Instructions are also provided for building an example sine wave two Federate simulation and then running it.
+Instructions are also provided for building an example two Federate simulation and then running it.

 ### Getting TrickHLA
 Clone TrickHLA from the master branch.